-- Red or navy sweatshirts / cardigans. - White, red or blue polo shirts. - Grey, navy or black 'bottoms', e.g. trousers, shorts, pinafores, skirts. - In the summer an optional extra of red or navy gingham dresses. - Sensible footwear (flat and closed toed). - No jewellery, other than plain stud earrings.
+- Red or navy sweatshirts / cardigans. - White, red or blue polo shirts. - Grey, navy or black 'bottoms', e.g. trousers, shorts, pinafores, skirts. - In the summer an optional extra of red or navy gingham dresses. - Sensible footwear (flat and closed toed). - A change of clothes for P.E.: plimsolls, black shorts and a white 'T' shirt. - No jewellery, other than plain stud earrings which should be taped on P.E. days.